 If Corporal John Shore and Privates Banks, Boyle, Cook and Galvin (see above) wondered why, within little more than 12 months, they had just about circumnavigated the globe, then someone could have told them ‘you’re in the Army now’.
 They had left Cork, Ireland, had a short spell in Chatham, England then from Deptford, voyaged to Hobart, VDL, sailed only weeks later to Sydney, NSW and were now back on a ship leaving on 5 Nov 1826 for a place called King George’s Sound [KGS].
 They could be forgiven for thinking they were in the Navy now!

 Captain Joseph Wakefield who arrived in VDL in April on Woodman, the first convict ship guarded by 39th soldiers, was now second in charge of the detachment on board Amity bound for KGS.
-Wakefield was travelling with Sergeant John Hale, Corporals John Shore and John Smith, and 16 Privates, three women and two children.
+Wakefield was travelling with Sergeant John Hale, Corporals John Shore and John Smith, and 16 Privates, three women and three children.
 Overall commander of the detachment was Major Edmund Lockyer 57th Regiment; Ensign Edmund M Lockyer, also 57th Regiment (attached 39th), was temporary Storekeeper; Isaac Scott Nind, Surgeon; brothers William and Thomas Wood, Convict Overseers; and John Browne, Gardener (died 27 May 1827).
 The twenty-three convicts on board seemed to have been well selected for their skills: Carpenters, Sawyers, Brickmakers, Labourers, Boatmen and many other useful trades.
 Amity arrived on 26 Dec 1826 with the ship’s Master Mr T Hanson and a naval party comprising (at least) Lieutenant Colson Festing and crew.

 Establishing a Military Post